 As the domesticated breed of dog most closely related to their ancestral wolf, the Siberian Husky is a force to be reckoned with.
 Incredibly beautiful and very closely resembling the wolf, this breed of dog is prized by those who favor a primal connection with the past.
 They are bred to be work dogs, so don’t be surprised if this breed wants to get out and explore more often than others!

 35. Sussex Spaniel

 Like many spaniels, the Sussex spaniel needs quite a bit of grooming due to its long, wavy coat.
-However, the love, loyalty and friendship this breed provide make their upkeep well worth it.
+However, the love, loyalty, and friendship this breed provides make their upkeep well worth it.
 This English breed might be known for being a bit slow, but one whiff of a bird and he’ll perk up almost instantly!

 36. Thai Ridgeback

 The Thai Ridgeback is a very rare breed of dog in the United States.
 Originally bred for hunting and being a watchdog, this is not the gentlest of breeds.
 Single men with an active lifestyle and a firm hand when it comes to training dogs may handle them, but those with families featuring small children may find this breed difficult.
 The same goes for those who aren’t familiar with training dogs.
 However, if you welcome a challenge, are familiar with dogs, and want a loyal companion for life, look no further than the Thai Ridgeback.

 The Vizsla, or Hungarian Pointer, is a beautiful breed with a reddish-gold coat and floppy ears.
 They are very affectionate and enjoy feeling close to their families, making them perfect indoor dogs.
 They are also incredibly clever and train easily, though care should be taken to keep them out of messy situations!